S.Africa plans Richards Bay terminal upgrade

-JOHANNESBURG South Africa plans to invest 3 billion rand over the next five years on new equipment to boost handling capacity at the Richards Bay Terminal RBT.L, Public Enterprises Minister Malusi Gigaba said on Wednesday.
+JOHANNESBURG Dec 7 South Africa plans to invest 3 billion rand ($372 million) over the next five years on new equipment to boost handling capacity at the Richards Bay Terminal (RBT), Public Enterprises Minister Malusi Gigaba said on Wednesday.

-RBT is a multi-purpose terminal and is different from the Richards Bay Coal Terminal RBCT.L that handles exclusively coal.
+RBT is a multi-purpose terminal and is different from the Richards Bay Coal Terminal (RBCT) that handles exclusively coal.

 Gigaba told a business meeting in the Indian ocean port of Richards Bay that government was committed to have adequate investment in container handling at the port to give it a competitive advantage.